teachamantofish/ehelp/input/spec.rst

 Decision path
 =====================

 You'll often hear that system design starts with the prop.
-However, the performance of system components is so intimately intertwined that the specification of any piece has ramifications for all the others.
+However, system component performance is delicately intertwined and a change in any component specification is likely to have ramifications for the rest of the power train.
 Your choice of batteries, motor, electronic speed controller, or prop must inform your choices across the system.
 Failure to balance and tune the design holistically can easily result in a dangerous or inadequate eharness system.

 Realistically, it doesn't matter where you start as long as the entire system produces the desired result.
 For example: